The painful truth hits at 11 PM.

 Rental route: Not practical at this scale.
 Daily or monthly rental rates don't work for consistent, professional operations.

-Leasing route: Lease the majority of your fleet (say, 10 vehicles) on 36-month terms.
+Leasing route: Lease the majority of your fleet on longer terms.
 This gives you:

 Buying route: You have the capital and long-term visibility.
-Buying 4–5 vehicles outright makes sense if you want control over specific assets (e.g., refrigerated vehicles for catering, custom racks for construction).
+Buying outright makes sense if you want control over specific assets (e.g. refrigerated vehicles for catering, custom racks for construction).
 You build equity over 10+ years.

 Verdict: Hybrid approach.
-Lease the bulk (70–80%) of your fleet for operational simplicity.
-Buy 2–3 strategic vehicles where customization or control matters.
-This hedges regulatory risk (lessor absorbs VES changes) while building some equity in assets you truly need.
+Lease the bulk of your fleet for operational simplicity.
+Buy the two or three strategic vehicles where customisation or control matters.

 Key Decision Factors: Which Is Right for You?